Learning from Imperfect Demonstrations with Self-Supervision for Robotic Manipulation: Experiments

-Our simulation experiments are based on the ManiSkill2 benchmark~\cite{gu2023maniskill2}, which is built on the high-fidelity Sapien simulator~\cite{xiang2020sapien} and allows agents to be trained using static demonstrations.
-The tasks include three rigid object manipulation tasks and two soft-body tasks.
+\textbf{Simulation Experiments.} Our simulation experiments are based on the ManiSkill2 benchmark~\cite{gu2023maniskill2}, which is built on the high-fidelity Sapien simulator~\cite{xiang2020sapien} and allows agents to be trained using static demonstrations.
+The tasks include three rigid object manipulation tasks and two soft-body tasks as shown in Figure~\ref{fig:task_setting}.
 For data collection, we trained different level behavior agents using the online DAPG+PPO~\cite{rajeswaran18dapg,schulman2017proximal} method provided in the ManiSkill2.

 \textbf{PickCube-v0} is to pick up a red cube and move it to a specified endpoint.
 We collected 300 expert trajectories and 900 imperfect trajectories consisting of three groups of 300 trajectories, which are collected by three level agents with success rates of 0.0, 0.46, and 0.91, respectively.